troyhite/splitbrain-multisite-apphosting-firewall/readme.md

   - **Virtual Machines**: The cost of running virtual machines depends on the size, region, and operating system of the instances.
 You can use [Azure Reserved Virtual Machine Instances](https://learn.microsoft.com/en-us/azure/cost-management-billing/reservations/save-compute-costs-reservations) to save up to 72% compared to pay-as-you-go prices.
 You can also use [Azure Hybrid Benefit](https://learn.microsoft.com/en-us/windows-server/get-started/azure-hybrid-benefit) to reuse your existing Windows Server licenses and save up to 40%.
   - **Application Gateway**: The cost of Application Gateway is based on the number of instances, the size of the instances, and the amount of data processed.
 You can use [autoscaling](https://learn.microsoft.com/en-us/azure/application-gateway/application-gateway-autoscaling-zone-redundant) to adjust the number of instances based on the traffic demand and optimize the cost.
 You can also use [zone-redundant SKUs](https://learn.microsoft.com/en-us/azure/application-gateway/application-gateway-autoscaling-zone-redundant#autoscaling-and-high-availability) to deploy across Availability Zones and reduce the need for additional instances for high availability.
   - **Azure Firewall**: The cost of Azure Firewall is based on a fixed hourly rate and the amount of data processed.
 You can use [Azure Firewall Manager](https://learn.microsoft.com/en-us/azure/firewall-manager/overview) to centrally manage multiple firewalls and apply consistent policies across different subscriptions and virtual networks.
 You can also use [Azure Firewall Premium](https://learn.microsoft.com/en-us/azure/firewall/premium-features) to get additional features such as TLS inspection, IDPS, and URL filtering.
   - **Azure Front Door**: The cost of Azure Front Door is based on the number of routing rules, the number of HTTP(S) requests, and the amount of data transferred.
 You can use [Azure Front Door Standard/Premium](https://learn.microsoft.com/en-us/azure/frontdoor/understanding-pricing) to get a unified experience with Azure CDN, Azure Web Application Firewall, and Azure Private Link.
 You can also use [Azure Front Door Rules Engine](https://learn.microsoft.com/en-us/azure/frontdoor/front-door-rules-engine?pivots=front-door-standard-premium) to customize how your traffic is handled and optimize the performance and cost.
+If global access is not a requirement, or the additional features of Front Door are not needed, the same architecture can work with only the Application Gateway.
+All public DNS records can be pointed to the Public IP address configured on the Application Gateway listener(s).

 *For more information on specific pricing and all the SKU sizes available, please visit the [Pricing Calculator](https://azure.microsoft.com/en-us/pricing/calculator).*